pywbem/pywbemtools/docs/pywbemcli/commands.rst

 Owned instances provide a mechanism where the life cycle can be easily controlled by the pywbemcli client.

+Owned instances are identified by pywbemcli using a specific string pattern in the instance ``Name`` property

 Permanent destinations, filters, and subscriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^